Ryrden/Ryrden/README.md

 ### ***About me***

-I am an undergraduate Information Systems at ICMC/USP.
+I am an undergraduate in Information Systems at ICMC/USP.
 I love to learn and build something new, productive and creative.

 * **I am interested in Software Engineering**
 * 🌱 I’m currently learning ...
-  * Collaborating with Open-source
+  * NixOS and Nix
-  * Advanced Git/Github
+  * Software Engineering
   * Algorithms
+  * English (I'm not fluent yet)
 * 😄 Pronouns: He/Him

 ### ***Technologies that I know***